nock/nock/CONTRIBUTING.md

 [integrate prettier]: https://prettier.io/docs/en/editors.html

-If you don't want to integrate with your editor, you can run `npm run prettier` instead.
+If you don't want to integrate with your editor, you can run `npm run format:fix` instead.

 Semantic issues are checked with ESLint via `npm run lint`.